DeanBDean/cnn-messaging/API.md

 -   `params` **{amqp: {connectionString: [string][28], exchangeName: [string][28]}, port: [number][29]?, http&#x3A; any?, websocketActive: [boolean][30]?}**

-### restartIterator
+### restartPromise

-Generator that iterates attempts to restart the amqp connection
+Returns a promise that attempts to restart the amqp connection

 Returns **[Promise][31]&lt;any>**